jparkerweb/bedrock-wrapper/README.md

 # 🪨 Bedrock Tunnel
-Bedrock Tunnel simplifies the integration of existing OpenAI-compatible applications with Bedrock's serverless inference LLMs, enhancing ease of use and scalability.
+Bedrock Tunnel simplifies the integration of existing OpenAI-compatible applications with Bedrock's serverless inference LLMs, enhancing ease of use from Bedrock's aweful API.

 ---